Godwin-Rukki/pdsnd_github/README.md

 [Bike Share Python Project](https://github.com/Godwin-Rukki/pdsnd_github/blob/master/project/bikeshareproject.py)

 ### Description
 The bike share python project is a project to analyze different statistics of a bike share company.
-I analyzed data like Popular times of travel, Popular stations and trip, Trip duration and User info.
+I analyzed data like *Popular times of travel*, *Popular stations and trip*, *Trip duration and User info*.

 ### Files used